Nine places only the bravest of travellers would dare visit ...Read more...

-Location Romania is situated in central Europe, south of Hungary, north of Bulgaria, east of Serbia and west of Moldova and the Black Sea.
+Location Romania is situated in central Europe, southeast of Hungary, north of Bulgaria, east of Serbia and west of Moldova and the Black Sea.
 Transylvania is situated right in the heart of Romania.

-Time Transylvanian time is EET (East European Time), two hours ahead of GMT (Greenwich Mean Time), seven hours ahead of New York (Eastern Standard Time) and ten hours ahead of Los Angeles (Pacific Standard Time).
+Time Romania falls into the East European Time Zone (EET), 2 hours ahead of GMT (Greenwich Mean Time), 7 hours ahead of New York (Eastern Standard Time) and 10 hours ahead of Los Angeles (Pacific Standard Time)